Originally written 2019 / Updated 2020 / Updated 2021

 MOMENT OF SHAME: Denise Richards as a scientist named Dr. Christmas.
 At the end, Pierce is making sex on her and says “OOOOOOOOOOH, I thought Christmas only came once a year.”
 Trash.

 It’s between this and Moonraker for the flat-out stupidest entry of the series, but I think the cake goes to Die Another Day for it’s cold weather and plastic surgery bullshit.

 MVP: John Cleese is very funny as Q.

 MOMENT OF SHAME: Madonna’s malicious chemical weapon she calls a Bond song.

-I was expecting the only entry that took place on the moon to be very stupid.
-I wasn’t expecting it to be this boring though.
-Before they get into space, this is one of the most slow, plodding and seemingly aimless entries of the franchises.
+I was expecting the only entry that took place on the moon to be very stupid, but I wasn’t expecting it to be this tedious.
+Before they get into space, this is one of the most slow-moving and seemingly aimless entries of the franchises.
 They even take a great henchman like Jaws and turn him into this bizarre punchline with a girlfriend.

-MVP: The zipline pursuit is actually pretty dope, minus the ending with Jaws falling in love with the St. Pauli’s girl he accidentally falls on.
+MVP: The zip line pursuit is actually pretty dope, minus the ending where Jaws falls in love with the St. Pauli’s girl he accidentally falls on.

 MOMENT OF SHAME: A Bond girl actually named Holly Goodhead.
 But at least she’s a doctor…of fellatio.

 Has Bond ever been more 80s?
 Duran Duran, implications of cocaine, Christopher Walken laughing.
 Too bad the plot is dog shit and Bond is now a very old Roger Moore, limping throughout the entire film.